steodose/RStudio-Table-Contest/README.md

 This table shows the 2021-22 English Premier League standings as of Matchweek 9.
 Along with several metrics to identify team performance thus far into the season, I've highlighted Brentford, a newly-promoted club I'm rooting for this season.

 ## Full Description:
 My table heavily leans on the fantastic {gt} and {gtExtras} packages and was inspired by several of Tom Mock's blog posts showing examples of how to properly display visual information in tabular format.
-While my personal philosophy is simple is better, I'll admit I tried to use as many functions and features of the aformentioned packages as possible in this contest.
-The table inlcudes the following fields:
+While my personal philosophy is simple is better, I'll admit I tried to use as many functions and features of the aforementioned packages as possible in this contest.
+The table includes the following fields:

 * Rank
 * Team/logo